 The Mines was another confirmation that often the best things in life are unplanned!

-Number four on our 5 Best Golf Course in Malaysia was The East Course at TPC Kuala Lumpur.
+Number four on our 5 Best Golf Courses in Malaysia was The East Course at Kuala Lumpur Golf and Country Club.
 Making our way to the first tee, we christened the early morning dew of the fairways with its first steps of the day.
 We started strong, me paring the opening three holes, including the wonderful but tight 409-yard par-4 third hole.

 The back nine of the East Course absolutely shines!
 The 435-yard par-4 eleventh was our favorite.
 A tee shot down the right side is essential because the left is littered with beautiful fairway bunkers.
 Our caddy Jiffri gave the line down the right, but to no fault of his, I found one of those beautiful bunkers!

 Another of our favorites was the 140-yard island green par-3 fifteenth, which is probably the signature hole of the East Course.
-With the pin placed on the far right of the green, I took my chances with a firm 9-iron and took aim to the centre of the green.
+With the pin placed on the far right of the green, I took my chances with a firm 9-iron and took aim at the center of the green.
 I made a good swing, made good contact, and held my breath watching and hoping.
-After what seemed an eternity, it found the centre of the green, and I could finally exhale again.
+After what seemed an eternity, it found the center of the green, and I could finally exhale again.

 Menekse struck a solidly hit 6-iron, which she pulled ever so slightly.
 The ball landed on, but didn’t have enough stick to stay, and unfortunately took one hop and went in.
 There is nothing more frustrating in golf than a well-hit shot that doesn’t produce results!
 But we both really enjoyed the challenge!